kheyer/Oil-Tank-Volume-Estimation/README.md

 # 2. Tank Object Detection

-Once the dataset is complete, a RetinaNet model will be trained on the dataset to detect tanks in images.
+A RetinaNet object detection model was trained on the dataset of 9000 images to detect and localize tanks in images, detailed in the __Object Detection__ notebook.
+The model shows the ability to accurately locate tank images, but struggles to generate precise bounding boxes.
+This is likely due to the limited size of the dataset.
+9000 images is small for object detection (compared to say 200,000+ for COCO), and many of the images don't contain tanks.
+A future direction would be to use a model pre-trained on COCO or another object detection dataset to see if that boosts performance for the tank identification task.

 # 3. Shadow Extraction and Volume Estimation